zhongfu/tp/docs/UserGuide.md

 Marking a job as done indicates that a job has been completed and is pending payment.
 Unmarking a job causes the pending payment amounts to be subtracted from assigned employees.

-Jobs are initially **not** marked as done when first created, and have to have at least one person [assigned](#assign-assign-a-job-to-an-employee) to it before it can be marked.
+Jobs are initially **not** marked as done when first created, and have to have at least one employee [assigned](#assign-assign-a-job-to-an-employee) to it before it can be marked.

 <div markdown="block" class="alert alert-info">